meet-projects/Y2-Summer-Labs/Quote Board Lab/README.md

 2. **In the home route:**
 - If the method is 'POST' take the input from the form and add it to the `quotes` list in the `session`
-- Once the quote is added redirect the user to the `/thanks` route.
+- Once the quote is added, redirect the user to the `/thanks` route.

 3. **In thanks.html**
 - Thank the user for submiting a quote and offer two links: one back to the `/home` route to submit another quote and one to the `/display` route to view all the quotes submitted so far.

+STOP HERE AND TEST EVERYTHING TO MAKE SURE IT WORKS

 ## Part 5: Displaying Quotes